Project-X9/DevOps/README.md

 You should then go to port 8080 to access Jenkins, and install the suggested plugins.

 Create 6 Jobs as shown in the JenkinsScripts.txt file, and make sure to set the webhooks on the stage 1 jobs, and to make Stage 2 triggered by stage 1, and to make stage 3 triggered by stage 2.

+Also make sure to run stage 0 one time only at the beginning to install the dependencies needed for Testing.

 At this point, you should be all set.